aptible/support/source/topics/paas/how-to-use-whenever.md

         web: # ...
         cron: sh start-cron.sh

-Alternatively, you can write the crontab inside the Dockerfile (`RUN whenever -w`).
-If you do so, just make sure you're [appropriately accessing ENV variables](/topics/paas/how-to-access-environment-variables-inside-dockerfile) inside the Dockerfile.
-Also, remove `whenever -w` from your `start-cron.sh` file.

 **Note:** If you receive the error `No such file or directory - crontab (Errno::ENOENT)` after attempting to write your crontab with `whenever -w`, then your image is missing `cron.` To install `cron`, you'll need to add `cron` as an apt dependency in your`Dockerfile`: `RUN apt-get update && apt-get -y install cron`.